UBA Epoxy & Polyaspartic Floor Coatings

 We scrape off excess chips to level the surface and remove any that didn’t fully adhere.
 This step is crucial—done incorrectly, it could leave rough spots or cause future peeling.
 We use premium scrapers that remove just the right amount, leaving behind a perfectly textured floor ready for the top coat.

-Step 9: Polyaspartic Top Coat + Optional Slip Guard
+Step 8: Polyaspartic Top Coat + Optional Slip Guard

-However, the thickness of the application is critical.
+The thickness of the application is critical.
 If it’s spread too thin, the surface will feel rough and unfinished.
-If it’s applied too thick, it becomes overly smooth—essentially turning your floor into a slippery ice rink.
-That’s why we use high-performance application tools to achieve the perfect balance between smoothness and traction, ensuring your floor is safe, functional, and beautiful.
+If it’s applied too thick, it becomes Slippery.
+We use high-performance application tools to achieve the perfect balance between smoothness and traction, ensuring your floor is safe, functional, and beautiful.
 This top coat will protect against.
+Tire marks, Stains, Peeling and Uv damage.
+For extra protection, we offer a Slip Guard additive in the final coat.
+Ensuring you and your family stay safe.

 1 UBA Pressure Washing and Sealer 941-320-6172